alexandersolovyov/arduino-makefile/README.md

 Original Arduino IDE is easy to use for beginners, but after some time people realize that its functionality is poor.
-They would prefer to code for Arduino with another IDEs, such as Eclipse, NetBeans or even Vim.
-With this makefile You can (almost) easily set up Your favorite environment to code for Arduino.
+They would prefer to code for Arduino with another IDEs or advanced textual editors, such as Eclipse IDE, Notepad++, or Vim.
+This makefile can help You to more easily set up Your favorite environment to code for Arduino.

+Another case is when Arduino IDE installed with system's package manager is a littlebit buggy and needs to many efforts to make it work properly.
+This makefile is usually very easy to install.

+Although in fact, You maybe don't need this makefile under Windows: many Windows users prefer to use Arduino IDE, and there is VSCode IDE which already has plugins to work with Arduino.

 Note about Operating Systems
 ----------------------------

 Original file was created mainly to work on Solaris OS, and here it is reworked to work best under Linux.
+This readme file is also mostly Linux-oriented.

 I did not make any efforts to get it work for Windows, but I beleave this would not be very hard.
 If You want to use this makefile